37 Harry Potter Trivia Questions [With Answers]

 Answer: “I am Lord Voldemort.”

-Why it stumps people: The anagram requires every letter from “Tom Marvolo Riddle” to be used exactly once.
-“I am the Dark Lord” feels right because it matches Voldemort’s persona.
-“I Am Voldemort the Lord” includes all the key words.
-But neither uses the letters correctly.
-Only one phrase is a perfect rearrangement.
+Why it stumps people: Every letter from “Tom Marvolo Riddle” has to land exactly once for the anagram to hold.
+“I am the Dark Lord” matches the persona, so it tempts.
+“I Am Voldemort the Lord” hits all the right words.
+Neither balances the letters.
+One phrase, and only one, is a clean rearrangement.

 14. What piece of Voldemort’s soul hides inside Harry?
 (Medium)